brettnesfeder/MSBA-UT-Austin/README.md

 # MSBA - UT Austin
-These are projects completed throughout the MSBA program.
+This consists of various projects and assignments completed throughout the MSBA program.